narenmanoharan/Effective-Java-to-Kotlin/chapter-3-classes-and-interfaces.md

 ## Item 16: Favor Composition over Inheritance

-In this module, we will discuss the effects of_implementation inheritance_which occurs when one class inherits another.
-The other case where_interface inheritance_takes place does not have any glaring holes that need to be addressed.
+In this module, we will discuss the effects of\_implementation inheritance\_which occurs when one class inherits another.
+The other case where\_interface inheritance\_takes place does not have any glaring holes that need to be addressed.

 > **Composition models the "has-a" relationship**
 >
 > **Inheritance extends the "is-a" relationship**

 Only use inheritance when the class that you are extending has been documented for inheritance and does not have any self-use calls that haven't been documented.
 For all other cases, use composition instead.

+#### Problems with Implementation Inheritance

+Inheritance, in general, violates encapsulation.
+In order to create a subclass from a class, we need open up the class for an extension which breaks encapsulation and many other SOLID principles that we talked about.
+Also, inheritance creates dependence upon the superclass so as to make sure we propagate the change that takes place in the superclass.
+If a specific change is made to the superclass and it is not addressed in the subclasses then most of the time, the code breaks.

+This is why it is always important to**inherit only from classes which are documented for inheritance.**In these classes, we have all the information we know and a contract such that if a code breaking change is made, then we have the proper documentation to fix it as soon as possible.

+Also if we try and overcome these issues by just adding methods to the subclass without overriding them.
+Then we might run into an unfortunate error where there might be a new method added with the same name and different return type.
+This will result in a compilation error since JLS 8.4.8.3

+> **Composition:**The technique where we provide the new class with a reference to an instance of the superclass without extending it.
+Hence, the existing class becomes the component of the new one.
+>
+> **Forwarding:**Each instance method in the new class invokes the corresponding method_\(Forwarding method\)_on the contained instance of the existing class_\(Forwarding Class\)_.